Postpartum Haemorrhage (PPH): An Overview

 - Preventive Measures

-There are several complications that can occur during or after delivery, and postpartum haemorrhage (PPH) is one of these.
+Several complications can occur during or after delivery, and postpartum haemorrhage (PPH) is one of them.
 This usually happens after the placenta is delivered and is more frequently associated with Caesarean deliveries.
-Postpartum haemorrhage usually takes place immediately after delivery, but in some instances it can happen much later.
+Postpartum haemorrhage usually takes place immediately after delivery, but in some instances, it can happen much later.
 Here’s everything you need to know about postpartum haemorrhage and when you need to see a doctor.

 - Primary PPH – It is said to be primary PPH when the blood loss occurs within 24 hours of delivery.

-- Secondary PPH – This is when the excessive blood loss occurs any time after 24 hours have passed and until 6 weeks past delivery.
+- Secondary PPH – This is when the excessive blood loss occurs any time after 24 hours have passed and until six weeks past the delivery.

 Signs and Symptoms of Postpartum Haemorrhage